icooper101/ReadMeGenerator/README.md

   # Test
   no testing specified
   # Questions
-  If you have any questions, reach me via Github:icooper101 or send me an email at: icooper101@gmail.com
+  If you have any questions, reach me via Github: icooper101 or send me an email at: icooper101@gmail.com